9 Laptop-Friendly Cafes in Berlin - 2024 Update

 Eichendorffstraße 13, 10115 Berlin

-Definitely my favourite cafe in Berlin.
+My favourite cafe in Berlin.
 The staff are really friendly and the coffee is top-notch.
-I do warn you that the cookies are dangerous - you can see them baking them in-house while you work.
+I do warn you that the cookies are dangerous - you can see them baking them in-house while you sit.
 It is almost impossible to resist getting one with your coffee.

 St. Oberholz